Working Out Hungover. Yay or Nay?

 Not so fast.

-So, depending on how much you drank last night (since you’re reading this article, you probably drank a lot), restrict your workout to a half-effort.
+Now, if you’re debating working out on a hangover, restrict your workout to a half-effort.
 You will inevitably get a slight endorphin rush from the workout, which will make you temporarily feel better.
 But, if you aren’t rehydrating before/during/after this workout, then you may be doing yourself a disservice by further dehydrating your already aching body.
 Use the workout to slightly raise your heart rate and get your muscles working to stimulate the release of those endorphins and even adrenaline.
 You’re not going to “sweat anything out” though.
 By morning, all of last night’s alcohol has already passed through your system.

-Afterwards, get back on track by having a normal meal with carbohydrates and more water, or possibly a Sprite.
-The taurine in Sprite-like drinks are effective at reducing that pain-inducing acetaldehyde chemical in your body.
+Afterwards, get your body back on track by having a normal meal with protein, fats, and carbohydrates and a Sprite/7-Up.
 Then get some rest.
 You need it.